Carabao Cup quarter-final draw: When it is, how to watch & teams involved

 Championship side QPR, additionally, got the better of Premiership team Everton, while Brentford managed a resounding 7-0 win over Charlton Athletic.

-The fourth round will consist of a handful of all-Premier League match-ups, with Chelsea vs Southampton, Arsenal vs Leeds, West Ham vs Manchester City, Leicester vs Brighton and Burnley vs Tottenham all on the cards.
+The fourth round consists of a handful of all-Premier League match-ups, with Chelsea vs Southampton, Arsenal vs Leeds, West Ham vs Manchester City, Leicester vs Brighton and Burnley vs Tottenham all on the cards.